 To pass the examination, a candidate must obtain at least 65% of the marks for each part of the exam.
 Part B of the examination will generally not be marked unless the candidate obtains at least 65% on Part A.

-Marks will be provided for an answer (or a part of an answer) that:
+Marks will be awarded for an answer (or a part of an answer) that:

-- is provided on the right-hand pages of the answer book ONLY;
+- is provided on the right-hand pages of the answer book only; and

-- and provides the most precise reference possible when asked to cite the relevant provision(s) of the Trade-marks Act or Trade-marks Regulations (i.e. section, sub-section and/or paragraph).
+- provides the most precise reference possible when asked to cite the relevant provision(s) of the Trademarks Act or Trademarks Regulations (i.e. section, subsection and/or paragraph).